salykova/sgemm.cu/README.md

 ## Tests

-To test the implementation for correctness, run `test.sh` and specify compute capability of your CUDA device.
+Use `test.sh` to test the implementation for correctness.
 For example, on RTX 3090:

 ```bash
 bash test.sh 86